Check out this: L Brands Inc. (LB) could be on the verge of a big rally

 L Brands Inc. (LB) Insider Activity

-L Brands Inc. disclosed in a document filed with the SEC on Feb 26 that Burgdoerfer Stuart B (EVP & CFO) sold a total of 75,848 shares of the company’s common stock.
-The trade occurred on Feb 26 and was made at $54.56 per share for $4.14 million.
-Following the transaction, the insider now directly holds 77879.0 shares of the LB stock.
+L Brands Inc. disclosed in a document filed with the SEC on Feb 26 that Bellinger Patricia S. (Director) bought a total of 3,666 shares of the company’s common stock.
+The trade occurred on Feb 26 and was made at $54.53 per share for $0.2 million.
+Following the transaction, the insider now directly holds 3666.0 shares of the LB stock.

 Still, SEC filings show that on Feb 26, Bersani James L. (President – Real Estate) disposed off 11,279 shares at an average price of $55.65 for $0.63 million.
 The insider now directly holds 194,466 shares of L Brands Inc. (LB).